 Pascal Le Segretain/Getty Princess Charlene and Prince Albert

-He shares, "She's ready.
-She's jokingly said that she's ready to stowaway on a ship to come back to Europe."
+Albert later confirmed his wife is "ready" to return home to Monaco.
+"She's jokingly said that she's ready to stowaway on a ship to come back to Europe," he shared.